 Peter was also trapped by prejudice.
 And don't underestimate the power of a prejudice!

-When Peter thought of eating pork and visiting Gentiles it just didn't "feel right."
-Whether it was right, wasn't his biggest hurdle!
+When Peter thought of eating pork or visiting Gentiles it just didn't "feel right."
+Whether it was right wasn't his biggest hurdle!
 This was outside his comfort zone.
-Prejudicial feelings caused his resistance.
+Prejudicial feelings caused his resistance to what was God's will.

-I know some prim and proper Baptists who would never come to church wearing short pants, or mow their lawn on Sunday...
+I know some prim and proper Baptists who would never come to church wearing short pants, or mow their lawn on Sundays...
 It just wouldn't "feel right."
 There are some things that don't "feel right" to you, but that doesn't make it wrong for someone else.